josefrndz/Overflow/README.md

 A social network for software developers.

-The name is a nod to popualar online developer community, StackOverflow.
+The name is a nod to popular online developer community, StackOverflow.